lab-cosmo/librascal/docs/source/coding_convention.rst

     *
     * @date   01 May 2017
     *
-    * @brief  Small definitions of commonly used types throughout µSpectre *
+    * @brief  Small definitions of commonly used types throughout proteus *
     * @section  LICENSE
     *
     * Copyright © 2017 Till Junge, John Doe
     *
-    * µSpectre is free software; you can redistribute it and/or
+    * proteus is free software; you can redistribute it and/or
     * modify it under the terms of the GNU General Public License as
     * published by the Free Software Foundation, either version 3, or (at
     * your option) any later version.
     *
-    * µSpectre is distributed in the hope that it will be useful, but
+    * proteus is distributed in the hope that it will be useful, but
     * WITHOUT ANY WARRANTY; without even the implied warranty of
     * MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU
     * General Public License for more details.